You may be wondering?

 - the cost of running this website and emails

 - the cost of running our telephone and internet

 - the cost of processing Medicare rebates

 - the credit card and EFTPOS processing fees

-And there are probably a few more things that I have forgotten about.
-I hope this helps you understand why I charge the fee I do and why I don’t reduce my fee when people ask us to.
+And there are probably a few more things that we have forgotten about.
+The team hope this helps you understand why we charge the fees we do and why we don’t reduce the fee when people ask us to.

-As you may be aware, the Australian Psychological Society (APS) recommended fee is $260 as of July 2020 This is the fee they recommend that psychologists need to charge in order to run their businesses and receive a reasonable income.
+As you may be aware, the Australian Psychological Society (APS) recommended fee is $267 as of July 2021.
+This is the fee they recommend that psychologists need to charge in order to run their businesses and receive a reasonable income.